simonmichael/hledger/MANUAL.markdown

 ##### stats

-The stats command displays quick summary information for the whole ledger, or by period.
+The stats command displays quick summary information for the whole journal, or by period.

 Examples: